tsainei/tsainei/README.md

 - 📫 You can reach me through **hi@tsainei.com**

-- 😀 Fun facts: My dominant hand is my left hand but I write calligraphy with my right hand.
+- 😀 Fun facts: My dominant hand is my left hand, but I write calligraphy with my right hand.
 I have very thin wrists.

 - ❤️ **I like reading, dancing, doing yoga and listening to audiobooks.** I'm a big fan of The Dark Tower.